tilburgsciencehub/website/content/building-blocks/share-your-results-and-project/contribute-to-tilburg-science-hub/style-guide.md

 - Use the second person ("you") when speaking to our or talking about our users
 - Content creators may refer to themselves in the first person ("I" in single-author articles, or "we" in multiple-author articles).
 Do remember to keep the focus on our users.
+- Avoid personal references: e.g., in my career, on a project I run.
 - We encourage the use of contractions: e.g., it’s, you’ll, you’re, we’re, let’s.
 - We prefer shorter words over longer alternatives.
   - e.g., "helps" is better than "facilitates"
   - e.g., "uses" is better than "utilizes"
 - Use an active voice wherever possible.
-- Write conversationally: Prepositions are okay to end sentences with.
+- Write conversationally: prepositions are okay to end sentences with.
 And another thing.
 You can even start sentences with "And" or "But."
 - Be informal, but being clear is more important than being entertaining!
 - Get to the point fast.
 - Frame sentences positively: use positive language (e.g., be more efficient, write better code...), rather than negative language (e.g., avoid mistakes...).
-- Avoid slang
+- Avoid slang.
 - Avoid jargon.
 We know it's difficult for you academics out there.
+- Use `#`, `##`, `###`, `####` for headers, not a standard line on **bold**.
+Use `**` only for bolded words or short sentences when you want to stress a concept.
+Learn more about markdown syntax [here](https://www.markdownguide.org/basic-syntax/).
+- Be consistent and double-check your file before sending!

+{{% warning %}}
+**The naming of your file matters!**

+We use the filename, which is different from the actual article's title, to extract information and display the current path within the navigation menu and on the breadcrumb trails.
+Please, choose your filename carefully!
+{{% /warning %}}